fussypuppet/project_1/readme.md

 It's the end of the workday, and time to go home.
 Explore the map and grab both of your lost keys while avoiding your coworkers to win!

 This game was inspired by games I played as a kid, especially Rogue, back when games were mostly limited to ASCII characters to supply their graphics.
+It runs entirely on html, css, and Javascript.

 Instructions: